ylem-co/datamin-rabbitmq-consumer/README.md

 # datamin-rabbitmq-consumer
-Golang-based RabbitMQ consumer to consume messages from your queues, forward messages to Datamin workflows, and trigger them in real-time.
+Golang-based RabbitMQ consumer to consume messages from your queues, forward messages to Datamin pipelines, and trigger them in real-time.

 # Usage